benmvp/slides/2017/devweek/nav-react.md

 - But pretty much everyone uses NPM
 - Never used Bower before, but have seen some older packages that area available on both
 - Funniest thing: you install Bower with NPM!
-- But Facebook just released Yarn last week!
+- Facebook just released Yarn last October!

 /////